The Four Elements

 fountain: very dynamic (emotional) process of an invigoration from the depths of the subconscious

-rain: falls out of the sky = water of life (emotions) is being invigorated by the spirit (air, height) and falls down again and brings fertility to the earth.
+rain: falls from the sky = water of life (emotions) is being invigorated by the spirit (air, height) and falls down again to bring fertility to the earth.
 In dream life it symbolizes a form of transition and renewal.

 thunderstorm: The thunderstorm unites rain, storm and lighting.
-The rainwater depends to the emotional sphere while the storm represents a strong intellectual motion.
-The lightning is the incoming of the intuitive sphere, a recognition and enlighten, which destroys with its dangerous aspect the ancient order.
-Thus the thunderstorm is an expression of a intense emotion or a mental riot.
+The rainwater is assigned to the emotional sphere while the storm represents a strong intellectual motion.
+The lightning is the incoming of the intuitive sphere, a recognition and enlighten, which destroys the ancient order with its dangerous aspect.
+Thus the thunderstorm is an expression of an intense emotional or a mental riot.

 fog: symbol of concealment, veiling, obscuring.
 Firstly, fog can represent the case in which the conscious cannot recognize things due to a veiling.
 Also the fog can be a threshold symbol.
 In this case the other sphere (sphere of consciousness like unconscious, conscious, netherworld, the beyond) is not recognizable but can be entered if one dares to.